mymoomin/RSStoWebhook/design/high-level.md

 - People need to use 42 to add roles, and look up roles in a 118-line alphabetical list.
 - The Property of Hate can't be checked due to weird RSS feed layout (not reverse chronological).
 - Not following Discord's API rules will break the service, but not all API rules are documented so I don't know what they are, and things will just crash at random.
+- When an RSS feed breaks, I often don't notice for a long time.

 ### Architectural